 MOD CHN/62A11/3

-5.460 The use of the band 7 145-7 190 MHz by the space research service (Earth-to-space) is restricted to deep space; no emissions to deep space shall be effected in the band 7 190-7 235 MHz.
+5.460 No emissions to spacecraft operating in deep space shall be effected in the band 7 190-7 235 MHz.
 Geostationary satellites in the space research service operating in the band 7 190-7 235 MHz shall not claim protection from existing and future stations of the fixed and mobile services and No. 5.43A does not apply.
-(WRC-03)
+(WRC-15)

 Reasons: Deletion of the first sentence as consequential changes.
 Addition of words “spacecraft operating in” to be more precise.